michaelmarty/UniDec/readme.md

 ## Change Log

+v.5.2.1

+Added drag and drop for batch processing in UniChrom.

+Fixes to reading in Agilent Files.
+May no longer need adminstrator access but not sure.
+Also, may work with Bruker TIMS data, but also not sure about this.

+Fixes with reading some config files.
+Fixes with npz file reading.

 v.5.2.0

 Major speed up to Plot Peaks command that simulates the isolated charge state distributions!
 This function is now built into the same C code used by UniDec, and is called by the UniDec.exe <file>_conf.dat -conv.
 It produces a binary file output that is read in and plotted.